DenysDyshlovskyi/DenysDyshlovskyi/README.md

 # 🙋‍♂️ About me
 * I'm a part-time judo coach
 * I work as an IT-consultant intern at Renovasjons- og Gjennvinningsetaten
-* I enjoy a wide range gaming genres
+* I enjoy a wide range of gaming genres
 * I often code projects for fun
 * I'm very disciplined and time-critical
 * I've got a burning passion for game-design